Global Regularity for the 2+1 Dimensional Equivariant Einstein-Wave Map System: An improved uniform bound for

-\begin{remark} The constant $C_0$ appearing in Proposition \ref{prop:boot1} denotes the supremum of the (finitely many) norms of the initial data appearing in the proof of Proposition \ref{prop:boot1} below.
+and hence on the compact region $I_0$.
+Thus, $C_0$ is a finite constant.} appearing in the proof of Proposition \ref{prop:boot1} below.
 These norms are not controlled by the energy, and could be in particular arbitrary large compared to $\ep^{-1}$.
 It is thus crucial that the constant in front of $C$ in the statement of Proposition \ref{prop:boot1}, i.e. $\underline{C}\ep$, does not depend on $C_0$.
 This will allow us to improve on our bootstrap assumption \eqref{eq:boot1} in Corollary \ref{cor:consequenceboot1} by choosing $\ep$ sufficiently small compared to the universal constant $\underline{C}$. \end{remark}

 \begin{remark}\lab{rem:nocontrolpruphi} In order to prove Proposition \ref{prop:boot1}, we will first obtain an improved bound for $\phi$ using a representation formula for the wave equation (see Lemma \ref{lemma:improvedunifboundphi}).
 Then, we infer an improved bound for $\pr_{\ub}\phi$ using Lemma \ref{lemma:eqthetaandxi}.
 Note that we can not infer a improved bound for $\pr_u\phi$ in this way (see Remark \ref{rem:howtouselemmathetaxi}).
 This explains why we only have a bootstrap assumption for $\pr_{\ub}\phi$ in Proposition \ref{prop:boot1}, while the terms $\pr_u\phi$ will have to be integrated by parts (see Remark \ref{rem:integrationbypartsuexplained}). \end{remark}